mateuszNadolny/forex_trader/README.md

 [__LIVE SITE__](https://forex-trader-db0aa.web.app/)
 ### _Real-life trading simulator_

+## IMPORTANT INFO: Currency API that was used to built this project got updated and refractored the fetching logic, therefore Forex Trader app may not work as it used to

 Welcome to Forex Trading Simulator – a web application designed to provide a realistic trading experience using fictional representations of real-world currencies.
 Whether you are a budding trader, a seasoned professional seeking a risk-free trading arena, or just curious about the mechanics of forex trading, our platform offers an intuitive and engaging learning opportunity.

 ### Features